umakiyer/VBA-Challenge/README.md

     Using the loops wrote in the All_Stock Analysis tab the ticker name, volume of the stocks & the return.
     Formatted the total daily volume column to number format with comma.
 "Return" Column was formatted to red if the return was negative & green if the return was positive.
+    The module ran in 0.0859375 seconds for 2017 after refacoring compared 0.640625 before refactoring The module ran in 0.1367188 seconds for 2017 after refacoring compared 0.640625 before refactoring

 ## Summary